Unleavened bread feast

 2. For 7 days eat unleavened bread Lev.
 23:6 and Ex.
 12:15

-3. This feast was a Holy Feast assembly, Shabbat Gadol (an extra Sabbath in addition to the weekly Sabbath) no work on the first and 7th day = 15th of Nisan and 21 of Nisan, except for cooking.
+3. This feast was a Holy Feast assembly, Shabbat Gadol (Extra Sabbath days in addition to the weekly Sabbath) there was to be no work on the first and 7th day = From the 15th of Nisan to the 21 of Nisan, except for cooking.
 Exodus 12:16

 4. This feast was proclaimed as a perpetual reminder to be kept.
 Exodus 12:17